 The LEADTOOLS RasterImage class provides platform independent representation of an image.
 It serves as a working area for image manipulation and conversion.
 LEADTOOLS functions use this class for accessing the image in memory and for maintaining the characteristics of the image.
 This topic discusses how to use the LEADTOOLS RasterImage class with the Windows Presentation Foundation (WPF) platform (System.Windows.Media).

-LEADTOOLS images are typically stored in a Leadtools.RasterImage object.
-So to display a LEADTOOLS image, simply call one of the image conversion methods described below to obtain an System.Windows.Media.ImageSource from the Leadtools.RasterImage.
+LEADTOOLS images are typically stored in Leadtools.RasterImage objects.
+So to display a LEADTOOLS image, simply call one of the image conversion methods described below to obtain a System.Windows.Media.ImageSource from the Leadtools.RasterImage.

-Also, LEADTOOLS comes with feature rich controls for writing WPF applications such as Leadtools.Controls.ImageViewer.
-Using this control, you can display Leadtools.RasterImage in your application with many effects such as scrolling, panning, zooming and magnify glass.
+Also, LEADTOOLS comes with feature-rich controls for writing WPF applications such as Leadtools.Controls.ImageViewer.
+Using this control, you can display Leadtools.RasterImage in your application with many effects such as scrolling, panning, zooming, and magnifying glass.

 Use the RasterImageConverter.ConvertToSource method to convert a RasterImage to a WPF System.Windows.Media.ImageSource object.
 Use RasterImageConverter.ConvertFromSource to convert a System.Windows.Media.ImageSource object to a RasterImage.

-LEADTOOLS does not provide support for using a Leadtools.RasterImage object directly in the WPF XAML file through the Leadtools.Controls.ImageViewer class, in order to set the Leadtools.Controls.ImageViewer image you need to load Leadtools.RasterImage object and pass it to the ImageViewer control inside your code behind file.
+LEADTOOLS does not provide support for using a Leadtools.RasterImage object directly in a WPF XAML file through the Leadtools.Controls.ImageViewer class.
+In order to set the Leadtools.Controls.ImageViewer image, load the Leadtools.RasterImage object and pass it to the ImageViewer control inside your code behind file.

 The following is supported in XAML: